vitessio/website/content/en/docs/reference/compatibility/mysql-compatibility.md

 ```

 It must then register itself calling `DBDDLRegister`.
-You can take a look at the `dbddl.go` in the engine package for an example of how it's done.
+You can take a look at the `dbddl_plugin.go` in the engine package for an example of how it's done.
 Finally, you need to add a command line flag to vtgate to have it use the new plugin: `-dbddl_plugin=myPluginName`